Predestination

 Predestination is the reconciliation of God’s infinite power with man’s free will.
 If you’ve read my pages on virtue and sin, you may have started to notice the roots of this problem.

-First, the Bible and the Church are clear that God desires that all men reach Heaven.
+First, the Bible and the Church are clear that God creates all men for beatitude.
 St. Paul tells us that God “desires all men to be saved and to come to knowledge of the truth” (1 Tim 2:3-4).
 St. Peter says, “the Lord [does not wish] that any should perish, but that all should reach repentance” (2 Peter 3:9).
 Ezekiel says that God has “no pleasure in the death of anyone” and asks us to “turn to Him and live” (Ezekiel 18:30-32).
 Even without these verses, scripture is clear that God made man for righteousness, and thus made man for happiness in Heaven.
-It would be absurd to say that God created man for a particular end while simultaneously frustrating that end.
+It would be absurd to say that God created man for a particular end while simultaneously working against that end.

 Second, the Bible and the Church are clear that God is the origin of all goodness.
 Therefore, while human love responds to goodness in things, God’s love causes goodness in things.
 As St. Paul profoundly says, “what have you that you have not received?”
 (1 Corinth.
 4:7).
 Why are you better than a rock?
 Because God loves you more than a rock.
 Why are you better than Satan?
 Because God loves you more than Satan.
 Why is the Blessed Virgin better than you?
 Because God loves her more than you.
 And there are really no means by which anyone could call this arrangement unfair.
 “Does not the potter have the right to make out of the same lump of clay some pottery for special purposes and some for common use?”
 (Rom.
 9:19).

 While each of these concepts are coherent and sensible in a vacuum, the marriage of the two raises a confusing problem.
 If God’s love is the cause of all goodness, then God’s love is the means of salvation.
 God is infinite and omnipotent, so there is no limit to His love.
-If, then, God desires that all men be saved, why aren’t all men saved?
+If, then, God created all men for salvation, why aren’t all men saved?
 How is damnation even possible?

 Free Will and Premotion

 But, it is equally incoherent to say God has no role in man’s salvation.
 Without God as first principle, nothing would even exist in the first place, let alone act one way or another.
 In order for free will to exist, God must create it and provide it power.
-It is analogous to how the flame on a stove really heats a pot, but the gas valve must create and sustain the flame’s power.
+It is analogous to how the flame on a stove really heats a pot, but the gas valve must create and sustain the flame.
 Likewise, human actions have real effects, but all human action relies on God as first principle.
 As Christ says, “without Me, you can do nothing” (John 15:5).
-This relationship is called “premotion.”
+This relationship, according to the Thomists, is called “premotion.”
 But don’t imagine premotion as a series of dominos irresistibly knocking each other over.
 God’s act of premotion is simultaneous to and one with the free act of the will.
 It just precedes it in the order of causality.

 If the divine premotion moves the will to act, doesn’t this mean the will is not free after all?
 Certainly not, as the will maintains its freedom, even in the midst of action.
 For example, my choice to sit is incompossible with the choice to stand.
 But no one would say that my choice to sit has somehow made it impossible for me to stand.
 It is really, truly possible for me to stand, although I have chosen against it.
 To say the divine will actualizing our choices makes us unfree would be to say that any choice whatsoever makes us unfree, and this is clearly absurd.
 Rather, the divine premotion moves all things infallibly according to their mode.
 God pre-moves the stars through the physical constants, animals through instincts, and conscious beings through their free will.
 Far from frustrating free will, premotion is the cause of free will.

 But if God is the origin of free action, and some free actions are sins, then is God the origin of sin?
 Again, certainly not.
 The premotive power of God is always perfect, though the secondary cause may not be.
-For example, consider the gas valve on the stove releasing gas, but the stovetop failing to ignite.
-Or, a man moving his leg with perfect motive power, but a limp in the leg nonetheless frustrating the act of walking.
-Of course, we are not talking here about physical defects which bear no moral weight.
-We are talking about a defect in the human will which results in evil.
-The means of overcoming a physical defect may be by a technician in the case of the stove, or a surgeon in the case of the leg, but the means of overcoming a defect in the will is actual grace.
+For example, consider the gas valve on the stove releasing gas, but the stovetop failing to ignite, or a man moving his leg with perfect motive power, but a limp in the leg nonetheless frustrating the act of running.
+Likewise, God can provide the premotion of grace, while a defect in the human will may overcome it and frustrate it.
+This means that in order to make grace work, God must provide the premotion in such a way that it infallibly overcomes any such resistance.
+That is, the Thomists teach that God does not depend on our cooperation for salutary acts; rather they teach that our cooperation depends on God.

 Actual Grace

 Efficient grace is grace which infallibly leads to the completion of the salutary act.
-That is, an efficient grace is inherently efficacious.
-The very nature of efficient grace is to soften a hard heart, so it would be incoherent to say a hard heart can resist it.
-However, this does not make it a necessitating premotion – the will remains free, even under the influence of efficient grace.
-Again, premotion is not like a series of dominos, one knocking over the other; premotion simply provides the power to act.
-This is, of course, in keeping with the words of scripture.
-“For it is God who worketh in you, both to will and to accomplish according to His good will” (Phil.
-2:13); “I will cause you to walk in My commandments, and to keep My judgments, and do them” (Ezek.
+That is, God makes the grace efficient, whether by premotion or ensuring congruity.
+However, this does not make it a necessitating grace – the will remains free, even under the influence of efficient grace.
+Neither Thomists nor Jesuits teach that grace is like a series of dominos, one knocking over the other; salutary acts are 100% God and 100% agent, simultaneously.
+It is of this grace that we might say, “It is God who worketh in you, both to will and to accomplish according to His good will” (Phil.
+2:13), or “I will cause you to walk in My commandments, and to keep My judgments, and do them” (Ezek.
 36:27).

-Sufficient grace is grace which really provides the required power to complete a salutary act, but infallibly results in incompletion.
+What distinguishes immanent sufficient grace from efficient grace is that it infallibly results in incompletion.
 That is, a sufficient grace is always resisted.
 The common inclination here is to say that we should instead call it insufficient grace, since it never works!
 But sufficient causes can remain sufficient while failing to produce their effect.
 St. Thomas invokes the example of the sun casting light on the earth.
 The sun is sufficient in itself to illuminate man’s sight, and, indeed is ultimately required for all sight.
 But someone can frustrate and cease to participate in the sun’s inherent ability to illuminate by closing their eyes.
 And just as man requires the sun to see but is sufficient to cause his own darkness, so man requires grace to perform salutary acts, but is sufficient to cause his own sin (Summa, Q79 A3).

 To elucidate this even further: sufficient grace is not like commanding a man chained to the radiator to leave a burning building and then condemning him when he fails.
-Rather, imagine a man chained to the radiator setting his own house on fire, with no one around to help.
-Then imagine that – purely out of compassion – God incarnates as a man, bursts into the house, and breaks the man’s chain off the radiator, dying from smoke inhalation in the process.
+Rather, imagine a man who chained himself to the radiator setting his own building on fire, hopeless to escape.
+Then imagine that – purely out of compassion – God incarnates as a man, bursts into the room, and breaks the man’s chain off the radiator, dying from smoke inhalation in the process.
 Then imagine that this man totally ignores this sacrifice and starts playing a board game instead of evacuating.
 If he should die in the fire, would there be anyone to blame but himself?
 Does the enormity of the act of sacrifice to save him not make his careless disregard utterly deplorable?
 This is analogous to sufficient grace and the rejection thereof.

 God gives grace to all.
 To some, that they may not boast; to others, that they may have no excuse.